CopernicaMarketingSoftware/Documentation/Mailerq/4.0/personalization.md

 Cheers,

-The MailerQ test team
+{$ourname}
 ````

 If you had used the above MIME as input, MailerQ would replace the variables
 in the subject line and the text and HTML versions.
+For ease of use the
+"envelope" and "recipient" are already extracted from the mail for you.
+You can use these without specifying a data property.

 ## Simple programming